carpentries/instructor-training/episodes/11-practice-teaching.md

   should start by offering feedback on themselves.
 The timekeeper should help to keep feedback to about 5 minutes per person to ensure everyone has time to perform and discuss.
 5. Rotate roles and repeat steps 3 \& 4
-6. Return to the main group and briefly summarize the feedback you received in the Etherpad.
+6. Return to the main group and briefly summarise the feedback you received in the Etherpad.

 **Trainings where trainees are co-located:**